-While CBD might be somewhat new to most of us, it’s been around since the 1970s.
+While Cannabidiol (CBD) might be somewhat new to most of us, it’s been around since the 1970s.

 Initially pushed aside in research in favour of medical marijuana research examining its well-known sibling tetrahydrocannabinol, known as THC for short.
 CBD is back on the research agenda to monitor its effectiveness, potential benefits and associated CBD oil side effects.

 In the last three years, the CBD oil market has moved from a small niche industry directly into the mainstream, boosted by the US federal legalisation of hemp in late 2018 and recent shifts in consumer preferences favouring natural supplements and products.

 In this post, we are going to walk through some of the history behind why a bank of clinical evidence is lacking and discuss the most relevant research studies, for you to decide if the potential benefits balance the side effects of CBD oil.

 While CBD is well-tolerated and considered safe, like any supplement we consume it has the potential to yield side effects which can manifest themselves more so in some people over others.

 The US Food and Drug Administration (FDA) has recently highlighted some potential adverse effects that the general public should be aware of, including possible liver injury, medication interactions, male reproductive toxicity, stomach upset, and changes in mood.

 When reviewing scientific literature, it’s difficult to find any documented reports of severe side effects from the use of CBD oil.

 Nonetheless, the use of Cannabidiol is still relatively new, and some of the ways to use the compound are new even to those who have previously used cannabis.

 There is often talk from medical practitioners of how the use of CBD has snowballed so fast that researchers haven’t been able to keep up, and they are correct.